 Eclair shells are made from choux pastry which is the basis for so many delicious French desserts like Profiteroles another great recipe for entertaining!

 How do you make choux pastry?

-TIP: Create 4″ lines with pencil on parchment paper.
-Then flip it over so it’s visible from the other side.
+- Create 4″ lines with a pencil on parchment paper.
+Then flip the parchment paper over so it’s visible from the other side.

 How To Prevent Your Eclair Shells from Deflating?

 - The trickiest part of this recipe is baking the shells.
 This is where most bakers get into trouble because the shells can easily deflate.

 - Bake 400F/(200 C) 15 mins first DO NOT OPEN DOOR.

 - Then reduce oven to 350F (176 C) and bake for another 20-25 mins.

 - Once golden brown and puffed, turn the oven off, open the door.